gokceuludogan/CmpE150-Python/week07/README.md

 #### Question 10b - Multiplication

-Write a function that adds two fractions that are passed as tuples.
+Write a function that multiplies two fractions that are passed as tuples.

 | Input         | Output  |
 | ------------- | ------- |